rjohnson46/SimpleDockerProject/README.md

 # SimpleDockerProject (UNFINISHED)
-Project to display a simple HELLO WORLD page inside of a Container
+Project to display a simple HELLO WORLD page inside of a Container (This will work on Ubuntu/Debian Based Distros of Linux)

 1. Update Linux (sudo apt update)
 2. Upgrade Linux (sudo apt upgrade)